 $path = 'cert:localMachinemy' + $cert.thumbprint Export-PfxCertificate -cert $path -FilePath c:tempcert.pfx -Password $pwd

-How to add my self-signed certificate into curls ca file on windows
+How to add my self-signed certificate into the curls ca file on Windows 10?

 - Once you have created a self-signed certificate and installed it, you may want cURL to trust the certificate as well.

 - The later versions of cURL don’t include a trusted listed a .pem file.
 You can download the .pem file and type the following command in the php.ini file.

 - Once done, you need to get cURL to trust your self-signed certificate.
 To do this, open your server.crt file.
 The file is created when you created your self-signed certificate.

 - Copy all the content of the server.crt file and then add it to the cacert.pem file.